 Make the marinade by mixing the wine and the mustard.
 Salt and pepper the venison and cover and marinate with mustard mix.
 Put it in the refrigerator for at least six hours.
 When ready, remove the meat from marinade.

-Heat a skillet with some two tablespoons of butter and one tablespoon of olive oil.
-Brown the tenderloin over medium-high heat until medium rare, five minutes on each side.
+Heat a skillet (preferably cast iron) with some two tablespoons of butter and one tablespoon of olive oil.
+Brown the tenderloin over medium-high heat until it reaches a medium-rare doneness, five minutes on each side.

 Cover tenderloin with tin foil; it will still be cooking.